-But it’s not enough just to let people disengage from your chat.
+But it’s not enough just to let people disengage from your messaging flow.
 You also need to respect the wishes of those who opted out.
 That means ensuring you stop sending people messages when they opt out.
 You need to set up your platform to identify those users who’ve opted out and exclude them from future messages.
-Even if you do so errantly, messaging people who’ve opted out makes you look at best not careful, and at worst disrespectful.
+Even if you do so errantly, messaging people who’ve opted out makes you look lazy at best, and—at worst—disrespectful.

 (3) Don’t send too many messages.

 No one likes to be messaged too often — especially not prospects and customers who are still getting to know your brand.
 Spamming those new customers is a surefire way to ensure they block you.
-Unfortunately, some chat platforms are messaging people 4+ times a day.
+Unfortunately, some brands message people 4+ times a day.
 That’s an awful user experience, one certain to piss off both prospective buyers and your most loyal customers.
-73% of people who have a bad experience with a chatbot won’t use it again, which means it behooves you to ensure your user experience is a great one.
+73% of people who have a bad experience with an automated messaging system won’t use it again, which means it behooves you to ensure your user experience is a great one.

-We’ve said it before and we’ve said it again: choosing the right Chat Marketing partner is the best way to make sure your brand is trusting your most valuable assets — your customers and their data — to a partner you can trust.
+We’ve said it before and we’ve said it again: choosing the right mobile messaging partner is the best way to make sure your brand is trusting your most valuable assets — your customers and their data — to a partner you can trust.

-The right Chat Marketing partner will be aware of all of Facebook’s updates and policies, and will help you build a strategy that avoids spamming people.
-They’ll guide you to deploy your chatbot in a way that won’t piss your customers, or Facebook, off.
-Ultimately, with the right chatbot partner, you will attract customers, engage them, and keep them engaged over their lifecycle as a customer.
+The right mobile messaging partner will be aware of all of Facebook’s updates and policies, and will help you build a strategy that avoids spamming people.
+They’ll guide you to deploy your automated messaging strategy in a way that won’t piss your customers, or Facebook, off.
+Ultimately, with the right partner, you will attract customers, engage them, and keep them engaged over their lifecycle as a customer.